Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Model AUC}

-\textbf{In general, static encoding methods, quantization methods, and pruning methods achieve the best model AUC.} For each memory budget, the methods with top-3 AUC are highlighted in bold, coupled with an underlined ranking.
+\textbf{In general, static encoding, quantization, and pruning methods achieve the best model AUC.} For each memory budget, the methods with top-3 AUC are highlighted in bold, coupled with an underlined ranking.
 There is no single method that performs best in all situations.
 Specifically, quantization methods perform well around 25\% or 50\% of the baseline memory, since they do not change the original training paradigm.
-DHE performs better on Avazu dataset, as it adopts novel embedding structures with complex computations.
-Pruning methods perform better on Criteo dataset, especially when the memory budget is small.
-They can use more memory to emphasize important features, regardless of memory budgets.
+DHE adopts novel MLP structures and performs well on Avazu dataset.
+Pruning methods use more memory to emphasize important features, regardless of memory budgets, and they perform well on Criteo dataset, especially when the memory budget is small.
 Dedup achieves near-optimal performance on all datasets, demonstrating the strength of similarity-based deduplication.
 Dimension reduction methods can also achieve good model AUC by capturing feature importance, but the results are mostly not comparable due to different compression ratios.
 Which methods are suitable for different datasets remains an open question, which we leave as future work.

-Not all methods achieve better model AUC with larger memory budgets.
-For TT-Rec and DHE, the dimension of matrix multiplication increases as the memory budget increases, making the optimization more difficult.
-For Dedup, within small memory budgets, pooly-trained embeddings may be replaced by well-trained ones, thus improving model quality.
+Not all methods achieve better AUC with larger memory budgets.
+For TT-Rec and DHE, the dimension of matrix multiplication increases as the memory increases, making the optimization more difficult.
+For Dedup, within small memory, pooly-trained embeddings may be replaced by well-trained ones, thus improving model quality.
 For MGQE, larger memory only means the embeddings are split into more parts, with the centroids memory unchanged.
-For pruning, some noisy redundant parameters can be removed as the memory budget decreases, so the AUC first increases and then decreases.
+For pruning, noisy redundant parameters may be removed as the memory decreases, leading to an increase in AUC.